AluruLab/EnGRaiN/README.md

 Simulated Dataset Runs
 ---

-We demonstrate the effectiveness of \engrain{} using simulated datasets in our paper.
+In our paper, we demonstrate the effectiveness of \engrain{} using simulated datasets.
-The smaller simulated datsets are made available in the data/ directory of this reporsitory.
+The smaller networks from simulated datsets are made available in the data/ directory of this reporsitory.
-The larget datasets used in the paper can be downloaded with links provided  in data/README.md .
+The larger networks from simulated datasets that are used in the paper can be downloaded via the links provided  in data/README.md file.
 The EnGRaiN script requires a JSON input file with the required input configurations.
 The input configurations for these runs are present in results/config folder.
 To run the latest version of the simulated analysis: